BorysLevytskyi/DeclarativeUnitTesting/Article.md

 ### Builders

-A Builder object provides fluent entity creation interface as a series of chainable methods using *domain language*.
-This means that builder should not contain a chainable method per entity property but rather method per entity aspect.
-It should not provide interface where object might be created in the inconsistent state.
+A Builder object provides a fluent entity creation interface as a series of chainable methods using the *domain language*.
+This does not mean that the builder should contain a chainable method per entity property, but rather per entity aspect.
+It should not provide an interface that would allow the object to be created in an inconsistent state.

-Fo example if starting of the `Sprint` means setting up `StartedAt` and `StartedByUserId` properties then respective `SprintBuilder` should provide single
+Fo example if starting the `Sprint` means assigning `StartedAt` and `StartedByUserId` properties then the `SprintBuilder` should provide a single method

 `Given.Sprint(s => s.Started(date, user))`